microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Add-WinGetManifest.md

 # Add-WinGetManifest

 ## SYNOPSIS
-Submits a Manifest file(s) to the Azure private source
+Submits a Manifest file(s) to the Azure rest source

 ## SYNTAX